 Home Kit: White and Black

-Well the Crabble Athletic Ground is certainly a memorable one, mostly for its picturesque location.
+Well, the Crabble Athletic Ground is certainly a memorable one, mostly for its picturesque location.
 The Crabble ground is set into a hillside on one side of a river valley.
-At the base of this hillside is the 'lower pitch' which is now used by Dover Rugby Club.
-A previous club Dover FC, played matches here from 1897, before moving to the 'upper pitch' in 1951.
+At the base of this hillside is the ‘lower pitch’ which is now used by Dover Rugby Club.
+A previous club Dover FC, played matches here from 1897, before moving to the ‘upper pitch’ in 1951.
 It was in this year that the current Main Stand was opened.
-This stand which runs the full length of the pitch on one side, is a small covered all seated stand, comprising of five rows of seats.
+This stand which runs the full length of the pitch on one side is a small covered all seated stand, comprising of five rows of seats.
 There are a number of supporting pillars running across the front of this stand, which could impede your view.
 The seating areas stand is split into two sides, with an enclosed Press Box, situated near to the halfway line.
-Above the Press Area and constructed behind and above the Main Stand is a sizeable looking box like structure, which looks rather out of place.
-Apparently this is used as a Directors Lounge.
-On the roof of this structure is a small television gantry.
+Above the middle area of the stand is a small upper tier that contains seating and looks to be used for Directors and Corporate Sponsors.

 Opposite the Main Stand is the new Family Stand that was built in 2016.
 Running for half the length of the pitch, towards the Dover End, this new stand is a smart looking one.
 Having a capacity of 500 seats, this stand is covered.
-On one side there is an usual looking security control box, which looks out onto the stadium, whilst below the control box is the players tunnel.
-On the other side of this Family Stand towards the River End, the ground is largely open, with just the club house bar sitting in one corner.
+On one side there is an unusual looking security control box, which looks out onto the stadium, whilst below the control box is the player’s tunnel.
+On the other side of this Family Stand towards the River End, the ground is largely open, with just the clubhouse bar sitting in one corner.
 Both ends are similar looking covered terraces, that again have a number of supporting pillars.
 They are slightly unusual in that they are larger on one side than the other, as they have been built on a slope, which is evident from the pitch, which slopes up towards the Main Stand.
 There is a small scoreboard located above each end terrace.